Kitware/ParaView/Web/Documentation/guides/ubuntu_14_04/README.md

     $ sudo a2enmod proxy_wstunnel
     $ sudo a2enmod rewrite

 Then lets create our virtual host.
+Be sure to replace `YOUR_HOST_NAME_TO_REPLACE`, shown in the example below, with your actual host name.
+Also include a real email address in place of `YOUR_EMAIL@COMPANY.COM`.

     $ vi  /etc/apache2/sites-available/001-pvw.conf